Atom Araullo: 2004–2017: Beginnings as GMA News reporter and transfer to ABS-CBN

 Araullo started his news-reporting career with GMA Network where he featured in the "ATOMic Sports" segment of 24 Oras.
 He moved to ABS-CBN in 2005.
 He hosted Red Alert and Umagang Kay Ganda.

 Initially rumored, Araullo confirmed his resignation as a news reporter of ABS-CBN News and Current Affairs, specifically from his reportorial duties on TV Patrol, Bandila, and the ABS-CBN News Channel (ANC) in late August 2016.
 He explained that he wanted to explore opportunities and pursue other interests, debunking the rumor that he opted for resignation because of his strong opinions.

 2017–present: Return to GMA Network

 In September 2017, Araullo left ABS-CBN.
-He returned to GMA Network that same month, where he focused on making documentaries such as Philippine Seas (2017) and The Atom Araullo Specials (2018–present).
-Araullo acted as an interim anchor for 24 Oras since August 2018 when Mike Enriquez took a medical leave.
+He returned to GMA Network that same month, where he focused on making documentaries, starting with Philippine Seas.
+Months later, Araullo joined the longest-running documentary program i-Witness, and also became the host of his own monthly documentary program The Atom Araullo Specials in 2018.

-"Munting Bisig", an episode from the Atom Araulo Specials, won a silver award in the human concerns and social issues category at the Cannes Corporate Media and TV Awards.
-The episode also won in the social issues category at the New York Festivals TV and Film Awards 2022 and best Asian documentary at the Asia Content Awards.
+"Munting Bisig", an episode from The Atom Araullo Specials, won a silver award in the human concerns and social issues category at the Cannes Corporate Media and TV Awards.
+The episode also won in the social issues category at the New York Festivals TV and Film Awards 2022 and best Asian documentary at the Asia Contents Awards.

-Acting career

-Araullo made his acting debut with a lead role in a noir crime drama film Citizen Jake directed by Mike De Leon in 2018, acting as a son of corrupt senator-turned-citizen journalist Jacobo "Jake" Herrera Jr.